-We make the most use of all waste from the pulping process (wood bark, knotted wood, chips, lignin and sludge) and channel it to the power plants for biomass electricity generation.
-This, in turn, fuels the mill ensuring a self-sufficient manufacturing process and even supplies energy to nearby communities.
+We make sure that we foster sustainability throughout every step of our production process.
+All waste (wood bark, knotted wood, chips, lignin and sludge) from the pulping process are channeled to the power plants for biomass electricity generation, which in turn fuels the mill and supplies energy to nearby communities.

 Conserving Water: Train the Rain

 The 35 million cubic meter giant manmade reservoir was built to function as a catchment area to collect rainwater runoff that helps prevent floods and also provide for Double A mills’ water requirements.

 We leverage technology to minimize our water consumption throughout theproduction process.
 To make the best use of resources, we use our recycled water to irrigate the trees around the mills.

 We dedicate to create shared value through the “Paper-Tree” for supporting local farmers on how to gain extra benefit by optimizing and utilizing their unused land (KHAN-NA)”.
 This program will not only provide an alternative income for local communities but will also enhance a healthy long-term relationship.